AmirMasnavi/Industrial-Production-Simulator/Sprint2/documentation/USEI08/01.requirements-engineering/Readme.md

-# USEI08 - Process Items by Priority
+# USEI08 -   Build Production Tree

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Product Manager, I want to make an improvement to the simulator developed in USEI02 by taking into account a processing order bases on priority.
+As a user, I want to import data from a CSV file containing the operations, components, materials, and quantities for a product to create a production tree.
+Each node represents an operation or material at a specific stage of the production process.

 ### 1.2.
 Customer Specifications and Clarifications